Bayesian Geostatistical Modeling for Cluster Randomized Trials: Discussion

 \section{Discussion}

 We have provided comprehensive methods for CRTs under varying spatial correlations and ICC, highlighting substantial differences in power, FPR, \%RE, coverage probability, bias, and MSE.
-Across 10,000 simulation replications, our findings demonstrate that methods that fail to demonstrate spatial dependency consistently underestimate uncertainty and inflate type I errors.
-These deficiencies manifest in scenarios where ICC is as high as 0.15 or 0.25 or when spatial range $\phi$ is as high as 3.5.
+Our findings demonstrate that methods that fail to demonstrate spatial dependency consistently underestimate uncertainty and inflate type I errors.
+These deficiencies manifest in scenarios where ICC is as high as 0.15 or 0.25 or when spatial range $\phi$, also referred to as the decay parameter that controls the reach of the spatial distance (in Supplementary Materials) is as high as 3.5.
 This spatial range is reasonable for a $4 \times 4$ grid where in a real-world, shared environmental or health system factors could impact each individual's response depending on the trial tasks and should be considered through spatial dependencies.

-Our model that incorporates individuals' locations to account for spatial heterogeneity offers several benefits.
+Our model which incorporates individuals' locations to account for spatial heterogeneity offers several benefits.
 First, it captures geographic variation in outcomes, recognizing that the effect of an intervention on health outcomes may vary spatially due to environmental, socioeconomic, and healthcare access factors.
 Second, it accounts for spillover effects; for example, in a vaccine trial, herd immunity can arise in groups that received the intervention.
 Failing to account for spatial dependency may therefore lead to incorrect estimates of treatment effects.
 Third, it improves efficiency in sample size calculation as understanding spatial correlation allows for more informed cluster size selection, reducing the number of participants needed.
-Lastly, it supports optimization of randomization and trial site selection.
+Lastly, by quantifying cluster-level spatial predictive uncertainty, the CRT-SMM framework provides information that can be leveraged for future cluster recruitment strategies.

+The theoretical derivation and empirical illustration of spatial predictive uncertainty inform the potential design implications for treatment allocation and recruitment strategies that increase estimation efficiency.
+In particular, clusters with larger $\text{APV}_i$ inflate the variance of estimates through their contribution to the covariance structure.
+This observation suggests a natural extension to a two-stage adaptive design, where $\text{APV}_i$ can be computed after the first stage (e.g., enrolling half of the planned sample size), and then allocating the remaining participants to clusters with higher predictive uncertainty in the second stage.
+An uncertainty-informed allocation strategy would remain appropriate unless a major imbalance (e.g., 80\% of participants belonging to only 20\% of clusters) arises following uncertainty-driven allocation, as moderate cluster size inequality generally has little impact on statistical power \cite{guittetPlanningClusterRandomized2006}.